HlebHarshkou2002/Lucky-frontend/README.md

 # Lucky-frontend
 This is frontend side of web store Lucky.
-We are ready to collaborate.
+We are ready to collaborate!